SharePoint/sp-dev-docs/docs/design/reactive-and-nonreactive-web-parts.md

 ## Nonreactive web parts

-Nonreactive web parts are not fully client-side; generally, one or more properties need to make a call to set/pull or store data on a server.
+Nonreactive web parts aren't fully client-side; generally, one or more properties need to make a call to set/pull or store data on a server.
 For nonreactive web parts, you should enable the **Apply** button at the bottom of the property pane.

 You can also customize the **Apply** button to be a more specific action.